endolith/freesound-thumbnailer/readme.txt

  - Discontinuity at beginning affects color.
 Fade in and out?
  - Blend colors like the real light spectrum so that white noise is white?
 Most things just end up greenish yellow.
 Planning to experiment with other methods anyway...
  - Put some kind of border around it like movie thumbnails to show that it's a sound file?
- - DC offset should not be included in spectral centroid